 Marbella attracts an increasing number of professionals who come for the quality of life, variety of facilities, and, increasingly, the chance to earn a career in the sun.
-Marbella’s chic marinas, boutiques, restaurants, and nightclubs offer a sophisticated Riviera lifestyle complemented by country clubs, world-class sporting facilities, and many specialized services.
+Costa del Sol’s chic marinas, boutiques, top restaurants, and nightclubs offer a sophisticated Riviera lifestyle complemented by country clubs, world-class sporting facilities, and many specialized services.
 They form a privileged environment that a growing number of people call home.

 Those looking for a free, healthy outdoor life where they can see their children grow safely are drawn not just by the climate and good educational and sporting facilities but also by the vibrant social scene and a Spanish society that is still very much oriented on family and community.
 If ever there was a pan-European community, it is along this coast, with its international schools, bilingual companies, and the incredible diversity of cuisines on offer in Marbella, where great restaurants cater to everything from the familiar to the unexpected.

 Marbella, famed for its bustling, cosmopolitan social scene, summer parties, and a full calendar of spectacular events, is also becoming focused on culture and entertainment, with Fine Arts Societies organizing art appreciation classes and excursions to museums, theatres, and concert venues.
 International ballet groups, opera companies, and philharmonic orchestras visit Málaga’s exquisite classical Teatro Cervantes.
 There are English-language theatre productions at Salon Varietés in Fuengirola, summertime jazz festivals, traditional Flamenco, and organized tours to local cultural landmarks, including the Ralli Museum, Museo Del Grabado, and Cortijo Miraflores in Marbella.
 However, the most internationally famous art museum in the region is the stunning Picasso Museum in Málaga.